 Box Hill, Surrey gets its name from the box woodland that’s found on the west-facing chalk slopes.
 This part of the hill in the west is owned and managed by the National Trust.
 At its highest point, Box Hill is 224m.
 However, the most popular Box Hill viewpoint, the Salomons Memorial which overlooks the town of Dorking, is a little lower at 172m.

 It’s estimated that around 850,000 people visit Box Hill every year!
 On summer weekends you can expect the hill to be full of people picnicking.
 However, leave the main viewpoints and things get instantly quieter.
+With some of the best walks near London being on Box Hill, plan a Box Hill day trip next time the weather is nice!

 Where is Box Hill?

-Getting to Box Hill
+Getting from London Box Hill

 Getting to the Box Hill train station from London is very easy.
 The closest Box Hill station is the appropriately named ‘Box Hill and Westhumble Train Station’.